Header image

 Bill, K9HZ, has available his version of a 20Watt PA board using RD16HHF1 devices to replace the original PA.
 Bill plans to sell some of these PCB's around this time in late March.

-Bill is also working on a 100W PA using RD100HHF1 devices.
+Jan 2024, Bill is also working on a 100W PA using RD100HHF1 devices.

 I made my own version of this 20W PCB at home in Jan. and have been testing it recently.
 It's similar to Bill's version.
 A 2 week spell in hospital though, meant I have done little this month on it.
 It is producing stable output power.
 This my DIY version of the PCB: Not pretty but functional.
+I add to add 60pF cap across the primary of the output transformer too, as it wanted to oscillate at times.
+See leaded cap.

 This is a sweep of my 20W PA at -20dBm input level.